Heading (navigation)

 In navigation, the heading of a vessel or aircraft is the compass direction in which the craft's bow or nose is pointed.
-Note that the heading may not necessarily be the direction that the vehicle actually travels, which is known as its course or track.
+Note that the heading may not necessarily be the direction that the vehicle actually travels, which is known as its course.
 Any difference between the heading and course is due to the motion of the underlying medium, the air or water, or other effects like skidding or slipping.
 The difference is known as the drift, and can be determined by the wind triangle.
 At least seven ways to measure the heading of a vehicle have been described.

-Notation

 Heading is typically based on cardinal directions, so 0° (or 360°) indicates a direction toward true north, 90° true east, 180° true south, and 270° true west.

 TVMDC

-TVMDC is a mnemonic for converting true, magnetic and compass headings.
-TVMDC is a mnemonic initialism for true heading, variation, magnetic heading, deviation, compass heading.
-The most common use of the TVMDC method is correcting courses during nautical navigation.
+TVMDC,AW is a mnemonic for converting from true heading, to magnetic and compass headings.
+TVMDC is a mnemonic initialism for true heading, variation, magnetic heading, deviation, compass heading, add westerly.
+The most common use of the TVMDC method is deriving compass courses during nautical navigation from maps.
+The inverse correction from compass heading to true heading is "CDMVTAE", with compass heading, deviation, magnetic heading, variation, true heading, add easterly The most common use of the CDMVTAE rule is to convert compass headings to map headings.